 Paul Quinn College is the oldest historically black college in Texas.
 Though it is no longer located in Waco, it remains an important part of the city’s history as the “Athens on the Brazos.”

 In 1872 the African Methodist Episcopalian Church founded the Connectional School for the Education of Negro Youth in Austin as a means to provide education to former slaves.
-Five years later, the campus moved to Waco, where it occupied a small building located at Eighth Street and Mary Avenue until an increase in funding allowed the school to relocate to a new facility on Elm Street.
+Five years later, the campus moved to Waco, where it occupied a small building located at Eighth Street and Mary Avenue until an increase in funding allowed the school to relocate to a new facility on Elm Avenue.
 In 1881, officials renamed the school for Bishop William Paul Quinn, a Methodist missionary.